hurricanehrndz/docker-containers/nzbget/README.md

 installation instructions above.

 ### Initial Configuration:

-Once the nzbget wrapper script for docker has been installed you just need to execute the wrapper script from within a terminal:
+Once the wrapper script for the sonarr docker has been installed you just need to execute the wrapper script from within a terminal:
 ```sh
 nzbget
 ```
-On the first run the wrapper script will prompt for system paths that you wish made accessible from within the container.
+On the first run, the script will prompt for system paths that you wish made accessible from within the container.
 Enter one path per line.

-#### Adding more volumes:
+### Adding more volumes:
 Volumes which should be mounted within the container at runtime are kept in the volume configuration file found under the `APP_CONFIG` folder on the host.
 The location will vary depending on the type of installation.